padoski/ShopernApp/README.md

 # ShopernClone
-I made a clone of my project to protect the API Keys ;) Goal of the project
+I made a clone of my project to protect the API Keys ;)
-With a pleasure I will talk about a code on a job interview.

 ShopEarn app is used to post announcements for making grocery shopping.
 The application has two interfaces, one for adding orders and next one for the driver.
 You can save a lot of daily time by ordering someone to make purchases!

 Main functionality